mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-05-16-spring-security-8-csrf-setup.md

 - Secure websites use anti-CSRF cookies to verify that POST requests originate from pages hosted on the same web domain.
-- However using cookies are not the only solution form CSRF attack, because an attacker can steal csrf token and use it for subsequent requests. **Therefore we need a solution such as only send the cookie which was initiated by the webserver.
+- However using cookies are not the only solution for CSRF attack, because an attacker can steal csrf token and use it for subsequent requests. **Therefore we need a solution such as only send the cookie which was initiated by the webserver.
 Solution for that is SameSite=Strict**